Skip to main content

 Honors

 Grammar is the system and structure of a language, the governing force.
 It provides the users of that language with collective rules, patterns, and guidelines through which they communicate with each other.
 Elements of Grammar will survey the important aspects of English language grammar.
-The course will begin by examining the smallest units of meaning and build to developing varied and complex sentences.

 Duration